SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

 * [ ] Configuration Repository.
 This is the source repository that will store the application configuration files.
 This must be a private repository as it will contain some sensitive credentials (note that most credentials will be one-way hashed even in the private repository).
     * Create repository with name like RDW_Config_Opus
     * Copy the files from the config folder to the repo and commit them.
-    * Create a separater user that has read access to the repository.
+    * Create a user that has read access to the repository.
     * *Record the repository URL and username/password in the reference.*
 * [ ] Prepare AWS
     * [ ] Create an AWS account.
 All the RDW services will run in this account.
         * *Record the account and signin link in the reference.*
-    * [ ] Create a hosted zone in Route53.
+    * [ ] Create a hosted zone in Route53 using console or CLI.
         ```bash
         aws route53 create-hosted-zone --name rdw.sbac.org --caller-reference 2014-04-01 --hosted-zone-config Comment="RDW"
         ```